Exanlv/Exan/guide/guide.md

 ![Swap role, result after](images/role-swap-result-after.png)

+*If you use categories, it will prompt you to enter a category after asking for the roles*

 # Categories
 To further organize the `;;roles` menu, you may choose to make use of categories.
 Categories will be displayed in seperate sections.